Skip to content

 View as Markdown

-Snapshots are sandbox templates created from Docker or OCI compatible images.
-Sandboxes can use a default snapshot or custom snapshots to provide a consistent and reproducible sandbox environments for your dependencies, settings, and resources.
+Snapshots are reusable sandbox templates built from Docker or OCI compatible images.
+Sandboxes can use snapshots to provide a consistent and reproducible environment for your dependencies, settings, and resources.

 Daytona provides methods to create snapshots.
 You can create a snapshot from: